 ‘Amazing premise and approach.
 This is one unique take on an age-old tale.
 Brilliant and intriguing.’– Anand Neelkantan

 This lyrical and insightful reimagining of Draupadī’s narrative is a worthy entry in the long tradition of telling the tales of India’s (and the world’s) great epic. - Prof. Brian Collins

 'Impressed.
 I literally never imagined the interior world of a character from mythology in this way, let alone contemplating this way of reflecting on the soul, embodiment, desire, and a woman's experience of the Brahma and Indra dominated worlds!
 Really powerful.' - Prof. Brian A. Hatcher

 'In this original and spirited interpretation of the tale of Ahalya, Koral Dasgupta gives voice, character, and agency to an enigmatic and fascinating female figure from ancient Hindu lore, while exploring and seeking to resolve the proverbial and vexing tension between asceticism and sensuality.' - Prof. Philip Lutgendorf

-'Koral has outdone herself.
+'Koral has outdone herself (in Ahalya).
 Lyrical, sharp, wise, playful, questioning.' - Kiran Manral

 'Engaging and cinematic narrative.' - Srijit Mukherjee